flyway/flywaydb.org/documentation/database/oracle.md

 ## Limitations

 - SPATIAL EXTENSIONS: `sdo_geom_metadata` can only be cleaned for the user currently logged in

+### SQL*Plus

+#### Unsupported commands

+Not all SQL*Plus commands are supported by Flyway.
+Unsupported commands are gracefully ignored with a warning message.

+#### Behavior parity

+As much as possible, Flyway aims to emulate the behavior of the SQL*Plus client in Oracle SQL Developer.
+However, there are some edge cases where Flyway isn't able to emulate the behavior exactly.
+Known cases are detailed below:

+- SQL*Plus is known to replace CRLF pairs in string literals with single LFs.
+Flyway will not do this - instead it preserves scripts as they are written

+If you encounter a discrepancy between the Oracle SQL*Plus client and Flyway, let us know via the official support email.

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/database/sqlserver">SQL Server <i class="fa fa-arrow-right"></i></a>